Being pregnant is wonderful! It’s a miracle!

-Chapter 1.
-How to Make Being Pregnant on Halloween Fun!
+How to Make Being Pregnant on Halloween Fun

 Trick-or-treating is great fun.
 If you don’t want to be the pregnant lady waddling down the street collecting candy, have a party at home!
 Place different treats and sweets in Halloween-themed containers (even more fun if they’re shaped like houses!).
 That way, you’re not left out, and you still have plenty of reason to buy lots of sweet treats, even if you can’t eat them.

 Everyone loves a haunted house!
 However, being pregnant on Halloween means you have to be a little more cautious.
 Instead of going to a super-scary haunted house, make your own at home!
 Decorate your house with spider webs, ghost dolls, spooky music, skeletons, and whatever else you can find.
 Keep in mind, no heavy lifting allowed!
-Hubby can do the hard work for you.
+Have someone else do the hard work for you.

 You can even add a bit of glow in the dark paint around the house.
 Throw in some glitter here and there to catch the light, and you’re all set!